cbur24/AusENDVI/README.md

 The methods are extensively described in an [Earth System Science Data publication](https://doi.org/10.5194/essd-16-4389-2024)

-> Burton, C. A., Rifai, S. W., Renzullo, L. J., and Van Dijk, A. I. J. M.: Enhancing long-term vegetation monitoring in Australia: a new approach for harmonising the Advanced Very High Resolution Radiometer normalised-difference vegetation (NVDI) with MODIS NDVI, Earth Syst.
+> Burton, C. A., Rifai, S. W., Renzullo, L. J., and Van Dijk, A. I. J. M.: Enhancing long-term vegetation monitoring in Australia: a new approach for harmonising the Advanced Very High Resolution Radiometer normalised-difference vegetation index (NDVI) with MODIS NDVI, Earth Syst.
 Sci.
 Data, 16, 4389-4416, 10.5194/essd-16-4389-2024, 2024.

 The datasets are available for download through zenodo